electrode-io/fynpo/packages/fyn/README.md

 - Compatible with [npm] by internally using the same modules as [npm].
 - Maintains as much of [npm]'s behaviors as possible.
 - Able to use [npm]'s `npm-shrinkwrap.json` or `package-lock.json`.
-- built-in support for maintaining a mono-repo workspace.
+- built-in support for maintaining a monorepo workspace.

 ## Overview